ElGeroIngles/humanoid-villagers/guidelines.md

         - Remember to enable in `init.mcfunction` the last line so the config isn't applied everytime the user reloads the world.
         - Add a lot of names, dialogs and skins to the pools.
     - Bugs:
+        - Very bad performance when near a lot of humans.

+- Done:
     - Fix broken chances between players and random skins/names in the pool.

-- Done:
     - Fix broken bed animation.
     - New animation for when humans are in-doors while at night (crouching, so like hiding).
     - Setting to allow for animations in mannequins, such as double crouching when near a player or enable the swimming pose while on water (defaults to true).